bastian-albaut/Connected-mirror/README.md

 The Connected Mirror is a device that allows its user to be informed every day of various informations:

 - Date and hour
-- Weather: Suoralnshine, Temperature and Humidity
+- Weather: Sunshine, Temperature and Humidity
 - Real-time commuting time home-work
 - News of the day
 - Random motivational quote